owl73/westmarch-landol/rules/index.md

 3 Xs and the item is broken or used up.

 ### [Exploring](exploration.md)

+#### Wilderness

+6 h watches.
+Chance for an encounter each watch.
+Travel, search or camp.

+#### Dungeon

+Turns measure time.
+Encounter check every 3 turns.

 ### [Leveling](level.md)

-Advance through player's choice of killing, looting, goal based, or exploration.
+Advance through looting.

-Every level roll to see if stats increase.
+Every level, roll to see if stats increase.

 ### [Hirelings](hirelings.md)